dell/terraform-provider-powerscale/docs/resources/smb_share.md

   # zid should be computed according to zone
   # zid = 1
 }

+# After the execution of above resource block, an SMB share would have been created on the PowerScale array.
+# For more information, Please check the terraform state file.
 ```
 After the execution of above resource block, a powerscale_smb_share would have been created at PowerScale array